Often in life, experience is the best teacher.

 - Heartworm test: Evaluates for the presence of heartworms, which is a condition that targets the lungs.

-- Chest radiographs: X-rays show changes in the lungs and heart.
+- Chest radiographs: X-rays show changes in the lungs, heart, and vessels.

 - Echocardiogram: Evaluates the heart.